azelezniak/vfd_wiki/Vfd_User_guide.md

 **vfid:** Is the ID  number  (0-31)  of  the  VF  on  the  PF supplied by the pciid.

 **vlans:** Is an array of one or more VLAN IDs which VFd will configure on the VF.
-When more than one VLAN ID is  supplied, the  <code>  strip_stag  </code> field ** must ** be set to _ false_  as  when  there  are  multiple  IDs  supplied  it  is impossible for the NIC to know which ID to insert on outbound traffic.
+VLAN IDs  are  used  to  direct  inbound traffic  to  the  VF.
+The IDs may be removed (stripped) from packets on ingress, and inserted into packets on egress based on  a combination of the contensts of this array based on the
+<code> strip_stag </code> field.
+The VLAN  Stripping  section
+later  in this document contains more details about how these two fields work together.

 **macs:** Is an array of one or more MAC addresses which  VFd will  configure  on  the VF.
-Any MAC addresses placed into the array act as a whitelist and outbound (Tx) packets  from  the guest  with  any listed MAC address as the source will not be blocked.
-The MAC address assigned to the VF is  automatically included  in the list by VFd, and thus does ** not ** need to be supplied, therefore it is valid to have an empty MAC list.
+The list acts as a whitelist for outbound  (Tx)  packets;  packets  with  a  MAC  address  not appearing  in the list will be marked as spoofed and dropped.
+The first address in the array is made the  default  address, and  will be visible to the guest when it queries the device.
+If an empty list is provided, the address assigned by the  PF driver will be used as the default.

 **start_cb:** Is a command (script) which VFd will execute as the  last  step  in the VFd start up process.
 (See section on